mattheweweiss/to-do-list/README.md

 ## Accessing

 Currently, the application is not being hosted.
-In order to access the app, you need to install and run it while locally hosting a mysql database with identical tables.
+In order to access the app, you need to install and run it while locally hosting a MySQL database with identical tables.

 ## Installation